Alberta Health Insurance Act (1935): Context

-The Alberta Health Insurance Act of 1934 was first proposed by the United Farmers of Alberta (UFA).
-The legislation proposed to provide health care to the every province resident at an annual cost of $14.50 per person (Canadian Dollars).
-However, the Act was unable to pass before the UFA was defeated out of office by the Social Credit Party.
-The plan would require health care providers to provide specific services for the insured at no extra cost.
+The United Farmers of Alberta (UFA) government proposed the Alberta Health Insurance Act of 1934.
+The legislation was to provide health care to every province resident at an annual cost of $14.50 per person (Canadian Dollars).
+However, the Act did not pass before the UFA government was defeated by the Social Credit Party.
+The plan would have required health care providers to provide specific services for the insured at no extra cost.
 These services included "full-time public health service", "complete medical service" (including major and minor surgery and obstetrics), "drugs and surgical appliances" if prescribed, limited "dental service", "private nursing service" (under special circumstances) and "hospitalization" (x-rays, operating room, lab services, etc.).

-Although this plan was not enacted, later in the 1940s and 50s, a national health care system became gradually more prevalent among provinces.
-Hospital insurance would provide federal funds to provinces that would implement a universal hospital insurance plan.
-The full implementation of such programs slowly developed and in 1969 Alberta adopted a universal health insurance program.
+Although this plan was not enacted, in the 1940s and 1950s, support for a national health care system grew popular among provincial residents.
+Federal hospital insurance would provide federal funds to provinces that implemented a universal hospital insurance plan.
+The implementation of such programs developed, and in 1969 Alberta signed on to the national universal health insurance program.